deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ## Create Your ACS Kubernetes Cluster

-You can build the Kubernetes cluster on ACS using primarily the Azure web Portal (UI) or entirely using the Azure command line (CLI).
+You can build the Kubernetes cluster on ACS using primarily the Azure Web Portal (UI) or entirely using the Azure command line (CLI).
 Choose one of the two paths:

 ### Path 1: Azure 'az' CLI

 1. Create an empty Azure resource group to deploy your cluster.
 The location of the resource group value can be changed to any datacenter.  `az account list-locations` gives the name of all locations.

 ```
-RG_NAME=myresourcegroup
+$ export RG_NAME=myresourcegroup
-az resource group create --name "${RG_NAME}" --location southcentralus
+$ az resource group create --name "${RG_NAME}" --location southcentralus
 ```

 2. Execute the command to deploy the cluster.
 The dns-prefix and ssh-key-value must be replaced with your own values.

 ```
-  az acs create --resource-group="${RG_NAME}" --location="southcentralus" \
+$ az acs create --resource-group="${RG_NAME}" --location="southcentralus" \
   --service-principal="${SP_NAME}" \
   --client-secret="${SP_PASS}" \
   --orchestrator-type=kubernetes --master-count=1 --agent-count=2 \